NesBet/PATAHOME/README.md

 Home Page:
 ![HomePage Screenshot](./assets/images/HomePage.png)

-***Hosting***

-The platform is hosted on Vercel, a leading cloud platform for static sites and serverless functions.
-You can access the live site at patahome.vercel.app.
-Additionally, you can read more about the project in the final project blog article.

 The project was developed by Nehemiah Kibet, a full-stack web developer with a passion for creating innovative real estate technology solutions.
 [MyLinkedIn](https://www.linkedin.com/in/kibetse/)